duereg/hugo-site/content/blog/20210110-measurable-technical-state-of-the-team.md

 * Circuit Breakers
 * Rate Limiting
 * `Retry-After` on 429/503's
-* Can the services you rely on fail and you still return a useful response?
+* Can the services you rely on fail and would still return a useful response?

 ## On-Call / Triage